-- (2) Represents a special incentive bonus approved by the HRCC relating to Ms. O'Connell's successfully achieving targeted results in directing a significant company-wide cost cutting initiative. - (3) Represents the grant date fair value under FASB ASC Topic 718 of awards of restricted stock units granted to the Named Executive Officers in the fiscal year indicated.
-Assumptions used in determining the fair value can be found in Note 1 of Notes to Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements and Supplementary Data," in the Annual Report, disregarding estimates of forfeitures related to service-based vesting conditions.
-There were no forfeitures during fiscal 2014, 2013 or 2012 for the Named Executive Officers. - (4) Represents the grant date fair value under FASB ASC Topic 718 of awards of stock options granted to the Named Executive Officers in the fiscal year indicated.
+- disregarding estimates of forfeitures related to service-based vesting conditions.
+There were no forfeitures during fiscal 2015, 2014 or 2013 for the Named Executive Officers. - (6) Represents the grant date fair value under FASB ASC Topic 718 of awards of stock options granted to the Named Executive Officers in the fiscal year indicated and, for 2015, the incremental fair value resulting from the accelerated vesting of certain of Ms. Mayer's options.
 Assumptions used in determining fair value can be found in Note 1 of Notes to Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements and Supplementary Data," in the Annual Report, disregarding estimates of forfeitures related to service-based vesting conditions.
-There were no forfeitures during fiscal 2014, 2013 or 2012 for the Named Executive Officers.

-- (5) Represents the full amount of the cash bonus actually awarded to the Named Executive Officer with regard to the fiscal year under the EPIP, including any amounts deferred at such person's election and invested in RSUs under the MSPP.
-For fiscal 2014, Mr. Robinson, Ms. O'Connell, Ms. Mayer, Ms. Newman and Mr. Boyko had elected to invest 100%, 20%, 0%, 50% and 25%, respectively, of his or her fiscal 2014 bonus for the purchase of RSUs, which will occur on September 2, 2014.
-For fiscal 2013, Mr. Robinson, Ms. O'Connell, Ms. Mayer and Ms. Newman had elected to invest 50%, 15%, 0% and 10%, respectively, of his or her fiscal 2013 bonus for the purchase of RSUs; however, none of such persons received an eligible bonus for this purpose.
-For fiscal 2012, Mr. Robinson, Ms. O'Connell, Ms. Mayer and Ms. Newman had elected to invest 50%, 20%, 0% and 20%, respectively, of his or her fiscal 2012 bonus for the purchase of RSUs, which occurred on September 4, 2012. - (6) Represents the actuarial present value of the Named Executive Officer's accumulated benefit under the Company's Cash Balance Retirement Plan on the pension plan measurement date used for financial statement purposes for fiscal 2014, fiscal 2013 and fiscal 2012. - (7) All Other Compensation is further described in the table entitled "Summary of All Other Compensation" below.
+There were no forfeitures during fiscal 2015, 2014 or 2013 for the Named Executive Officers. - (7) Represents the full amount of the cash bonus actually awarded to the Named Executive Officer with regard to the fiscal year under the EPIP, including any amounts deferred at such person's election and invested in RSUs under the MSPP.
+For fiscal 2015, Mr. Robinson, Ms. O'Connell, Ms. Newman, Ms. Mayer, Mr. Hedden and Mr. Boyko had elected to invest 100%, 20%, 50%, 0%, 25% and 25%, respectively, of his or her fiscal 2015 bonus for the purchase of RSUs, which will occur on September 1, 2015.
+For fiscal 2014, Mr. Robinson, Ms. O'Connell, Ms. Newman, Ms. Mayer, Mr. Hedden and Mr. Boyko had elected to invest 100%, 20%, 50%, 0%, 25% and 25%, respectively, of his or her fiscal 2014 bonus for the purchase of RSUs, which occurred on September 2, 2014.
+For fiscal 2013, Mr. Robinson, Ms. O'Connell, Ms. Newman, Ms. Mayer and Mr. Hedden had elected to invest 50%, 15%, 0%, 10% and 25%, respectively, of his or her fiscal 2013 bonus for the purchase of RSUs; however, none of such persons received an eligible bonus for fiscal 2013 for this purpose. - (8) Represents the actuarial present value of the Named Executive Officer's accumulated benefit under the Company's Cash Balance Retirement Plan on the pension plan measurement date used for financial statement purposes for fiscal 2015, fiscal 2014 and fiscal 2013. - (9) The change in Pension Value for Mr. Robinson for fiscal 2015 reflects a significant increase from the prior year due to the use of the revised mortality tables used to quantify pension plan obligations. - (10) All Other Compensation is further described in the table entitled "Summary of All Other Compensation" below.